-The following guest post is courtesy of Brandon Russell, CEO of Etana Custody.
+The following article was written by Brandon Russell, CEO of Etana Custody.

 Today traders find an overwhelming variety of Account funding options offered by forex brokers.
 The deposit options proposed by the broker depend on their clients personal preferences, location etc., with the most popular ones being Credit Card deposits, Bank wire transfer or by using alternative Payment Service Providers (PSPs).